kevmok/svelte-meme-generator/README.md

 -   [x] Customize the meme's text
 -   [x] Generate a random image for the meme
+-   [x] Choose meme image from a dropdown menu
 -   [ ] Download the image with a button

 ### Demo